 - CHST Faculty Member office hours – if you are a CHST major interested in assisting a faculty member with their research, you may be able to receive Independent Studies units to develop bibliographies, literature reviews or assist in basic research activities.
 Contact faculty members individually via email to set up an appointment or drop by during office hours.

 Students who have already been introduced to research may develop an interest in pursuing their own research questions.
-Such students should discuss their ideas with a CHST faculty member and develop a proposal to address their questions by enrolling in Independent Studies units with the faculty member who will advise them.
+Students should discuss their ideas with a CHST faculty member and develop a proposal to address their questions by enrolling in Independent Studies units with the faculty member who will advise them.
 These courses are arranged in collaboration with the sponsoring faculty mentor, but also require approval from the Department administration.
-Additional resources [[Link]] including research funds are available to support student research projects.
+Additional resources including research funds may be available to support student research projects.
 Independent Study courses include CHST 99, 194A-D, 195A-D, 198, 199, and 199RA.

 Interested students may also contact the undergraduate advisor for more information.